Rebecca Jewell

 On drawing

 My tutor at the Royal College of Art, John Norris Wood, said that drawing was about capturing the ‘spirit’ of the subject.
-He encouraged us to draw from life where possible and I have spent much time doing this - drawing from Natural History specimens, artefacts in museums and animals and plants in the field.
-Drawing is about problem solving and decision making; the act of drawing is itself a journey of discovery.
-Both the finished drawing and the process of drawing become a part of that object’s life cycle; represented on paper, the artefact takes on a new life and the artist gives it a new interpretation.
-Beforehand it may have been static, lying dormant on a shelf and through the drawing it becomes mobile and portable and takes on a new meaning.
+He encouraged us to draw from life where possible, and I have spent much time doing this – drawing from Natural History specimens, artefacts in museums, and animals and plants in the field.
+Drawing is about problem-solving and decision-making; the act of drawing is itself a journey of discovery.
+Both the finished drawing and the process of drawing become a part of that object's life cycle; represented on paper, the artefact or specimen takes on a new life and the artist gives it a new interpretation.
+The drawing mobilises the object and gives it new meaning.